armytag/langs/speedlang27.5/ideas.typ

   - Most ditransitive verbs take dative R
   - Verbs of creation and obtaining use *internal possessor strategy* "I wrote your letter" (a letter for you)
 - You must distinguish temporariness, characteristics, etc. and permanence, states, etc. in some grammaticalized way.
 This is intentionally vague and can refer to several phenomena.
-  - _Cop-out_: have two different copulae à la Spanish.
+  - _Cop-out_: #strike[have two different copulae à la Spanish.]
+  - Difference in use of an auxilliary verb (likely for the temporary sense)

 = Ideas
 == Scenario